liuyangzhuan/ButterflyPACK/EXAMPLE/README.md

 ```

 HODLR_Randconst.f90:
-A example for compressing a scattering matrix between two 3D dielectric surfaces.
+An example for compressing a scattering matrix between two 3D dielectric surfaces.
 The scattering matrix and the coordinates of each row/column is stored in file.
 This example first read in the full scattering matrix, then used it as entry evaluation (if explicitflag=1) or matrix-vector multiplication (if explicitflag=0) to construct the first hierarchical matrix.
-Then it uses the first hiearchical matrix as matrix-vector multiplication to construct the second hierarchical matrix.
+Then it uses the first hierarchical matrix as matrix-vector multiplication to construct the second hierarchical matrix.
 ```
 sh ./EM3D_DATA/FULLMAT_DATA/file_merge.sh Smatrix.mat ! this extract a full matrix stored as Smatrix.mat
 mpirun -n nmpi ./EXAMPLE/smat
 ```

 FULLMAT_Driver.f90:
-A example for compressing a randomly generated low-rank matrix (if tst=1) or a full RBF kernel matrix stored in file (if tst=2).
-The example first constructs a hieararchical matrix with entry evaluation, then uses the first hieararchical matrix as matrix-vector multiplication to construct a second hiearchical matrix.
+An example for compressing a randomly generated low-rank matrix (if tst=1) or a full RBF kernel matrix stored in file (if tst=2).
+The example first constructs a hierarchical matrix with entry evaluation, then uses the first hierarchical matrix as matrix-vector multiplication to construct a second hierarchical matrix.
 ```
 sh ./EM3D_DATA/FULLMAT_DATA/file_merge.sh K05N4096.csv ! this extract a full matrix stored as K05N4096.csv
 mpirun -n nmpi ./EXAMPLE/full